-(ii) Relationship between CETVs and the OBSPS' investment strategy
+(iii) Relationship between ERFs and the OBSPS' Investment strategy

-- 133. Mr A has suggested that the changes made to the OBSPS' investment strategy should have been made at a much earlier stage, which would have meant that the CETV basis would have been updated earlier and that transfer values would have increased at an earlier stage.
-He also suggests that the decision to invest differently for different classes in the fund (referring in this case to deferred members) is questionable and unfair to all members of the OBSPS. - 134.
-As explained in paragraph 36 and 37 above, it is for the Trustee, with the relevant advice from the Actuary and/or the OBSPS' investment advisor/committee, to decide how to invest the OBSPS' funds in order to comply with the Investment Regulations. - 135.
+- 136. Mr G has suggested that the changes made to the OBSPS' investment strategy should have been made at a much earlier stage.
+He also suggests that the decision to invest differently for different classes in the fund (referring in this case to deferred members) is questionable and unfair to all members of the OBSPS.
+Finally, he suggests that it would make more sense if the ERFs had been reduced before 2017 (thereby increasing his pension), but increased in 2017 due to lower expected returns from the updated investment strategy. - 137.
+As explained in paragraphs 40 and 41 above, it is for the Trustee, with advice from the Actuary and/or the OBSPS' investment advisor/committee, to decide how to invest the OBSPS' funds in order to comply with the Investment Regulations. - 138.
 I am satisfied that the Trustee has performed regular reviews of the OBSPS' SIP.
-The 2014 SIP was amended in August 2016 and then again in March 2017, effective from 1 April 2017.
-The changes made in August 2016 reflected the initial steps that had been taken to de-risk the OBSPS' short term investments.
-At that time, the new long term investment strategy had not been made and therefore the Actuary did not consider it appropriate to amend the CETV factors at that point, but the matter was kept under review.
+The 2014 SIP was amended in August 2016, and then again in March 2017, effective from 1 April 2017.
+The changes made in August 2016, reflected the initial steps that had been taken to de-risk the OBSPS' short-term investments.
+At that time, due to the uncertainty surrounding the OBSPS' future, the new long-term investment strategy had not been made and therefore the Actuary did not consider it appropriate to amend the CETV factors at that point, but the matter was kept under review.
 The Investment Regulations require the SIP to be reviewed at least once every three years and without delay after any significant change in investment strategy.
-The Trustee has reviewed the SIP at least once every three years and indeed updated it on occasion, following such reviews, the changes made to the SIP in August 2016 is one such example of that.
-While the November 2016 actuarial report makes reference to a significant proportion of the investment derisking having taken place this was in relation to the short term investment strategy and within the tolerances of the August 2016 SIP.
+The Trustee has reviewed the SIP at least once every three years and indeed updated it on occasion, following such reviews, the changes made to the SIP in August 2016, is one such example of that.
+While the November 2016 actuarial report makes reference to a significant proportion of the investment de-risking having taken place. this was in relation to the short term investment strategy and within the tolerances of the August 2016 SIP.
 The changes to the long term investment strategy were agreed in the March 2017 Trustee meeting and the SIP was updated in March 2017 to take account of these changes.
-It is reasonable that the SIP was not reviewed and updated until March 2017, after the changes had been completed and I am satisfied that the Trustee has complied with its duties under the legislation.
+It is reasonable that the SIP was not reviewed and updated until March 2017, after the changes had been completed, and I am satisfied that the Trustee has complied with its duties under the legislation. - 139.
+Under Regulation 4(4) of The Occupational Pension Schemes (Investment) Regulations 2005, assets held to cover the actuarially calculated amount required to provide for a scheme's expected liabilities (for example, pension payments, transfer values etc.) must be invested "in a manner appropriate to the nature and duration of the expected future retirement benefits payable under the scheme".
+Therefore, the Trustee is entitled to apportion certain investments or sections of the fund to provide for certain classes of membership.
+In this case, the Trustee's investment strategy for members who were not yet being paid a pension differed from that in respect of pensioners.
+Such practice is not uncommon as investments for this section of a scheme are generally considered long-term, especially when compared to investments intended to relate to pensioners where payments are being made.